UofT-DSI/production/lessons/part_4/production_4_feature_engineering.md

 ::::::{.columns}
 :::{.column}

-+ The promise of Deep Learning was that we no longer have to engineer features (feature or representation learning).
++ The promise of deep learning was that we no longer had to engineer features (feature or representation learning).
 + Why do we need to engineer features?

 :::
 :::{.column}

-+ Some features can and will be automatically learned for certian use cases (vision, NLP, etc.)
++ Some features can and will be automatically learned for certain use cases (vision, NLP, etc.)
 + However, the majority of ML applications are not deep learning.

 :::